-There is some overlap between other engineering disciplines such as civil engineering, electrical engineering and aerospace engineering.
+As one of the broadest fields of engineering, mechanical engineering will often overlap with other engineering disciplines such as civil engineering, electrical engineering and aerospace engineering.

 What do you learn in a mechanical engineering degree?

-The first and second years are usually similar across most mechanical engineering programmes.
-They will likely cover an introduction to engineering with modules in applied mathematics, computing, thermodynamics and design and manufacture.
+The first and second years are usually similar across most engineering programmes, covering an introduction to engineering with modules in applied mathematics, computing, thermodynamics and design and manufacture.

 Following on from this, students will be able to specialise through selecting modules that interest them such as computational continuum mechanics, interfacing and data processing, nuclear reactor physics, fluid mechanics and many others.

 Students will also carry out an individual project in the final year and will often have the opportunity to undertake a placement year in industry.

 What should I study at school if I want to do a mechanical engineering degree?

 The majority of universities will require a strong background in maths and physics to study mechanical engineering, so these are common subject choices for applicants.
 Studying other sciences such as chemistry may also be beneficial.

 Most universities will provide a list of recommended subjects and expected grades for a particular course on their website, so be sure to check the individual requirements of your chosen institution.

 What can you do with an aerospace engineering degree?